-Finally, because the M-current had been necessary to explain the experimentally observed hysteresis effects, we asked whether selective transmission occurs in the PING+M model (Fig. 5G).
+Finally, because the M-current had been necessary to explain the experimentally observed hysteresis effects, we asked whether selective transmission occurs in the PING+M model (Figure 5E, inset; Figure S7).
 Using the same model parameters as used for the investigation of hysteresis, we performed analysis of the network under white-noise stimulation.
-We found that the PING+M model also exhibited selective transmission (Fig. 5H).
-Intriguingly, the M-current significantly reduced the timescale of the selective transmission, producing spike-triggered white noise in better agreement with that found experimentally (Fig. 5H as compared to Fig. 4B,D).
-Together with the hysteresis results, the close qualitative match between the experimental and the PING+M spiketriggered white-noise results suggests the influence of some form of spike-frequency adaptation.
-As mentioned above, it is likely that additional cell-classes, or conductances may play a role in vivo and require further investigation.
-In any case, given the potential role of the M-Current suggested by our findings, it would be interesting to investigate the impact of acetylcholine on the phenomena described here.
+We found that the PING+M model also exhibited selective transmission (Figure 5E).
+Intriguingly, the M-current significantly reduced the timescale of the selective transmission, producing spike-triggered white noise in better agreement with that found experimentally (Figure 5E as compared with Figures 4B and 4D).
+Together with the hysteresis results, the close qualitative match between the experimental and the PING+M spike-triggered white-noise results suggests the influence of some form of spike-frequency adaptation.
+As mentioned above, it is likely that additional cell classes, or conductances, may play a role in vivo and require further investigation.
+In any case, given the potential role of the M-current suggested by our findings, it would be interesting to investigate the impact of acetylcholine on the phenomena described here.
 Acetylcholine can have an antagonistic effect on the M-current via muscarinic receptors, and in the PING+M model this would increase the power and frequency of the circuit resonance, enhance the amplitude and timescale of selective transmission, and reduce the hysteresis of the gamma-band resonance.
-Intriguingly, a number of previous studies in cat visual cortex have already described increased gamma band synchronization after electrical stimulation of the midbrain reticular formation (Munk et al., 1996), which appears to depend on muscarinic receptors (Rodriguez et al., 2004).
+Intriguingly, a number of previous studies in the cat visual cortex have already described increased gamma-band synchronization after electrical stimulation of the midbrain reticular formation (Munk et al., 1996), which appears to depend on muscarinic receptors (Rodriguez et al., 2004).